robmiller/varnisher/README.md

 ## Installation

-Varnish requires Ruby >1.9.3 to run.
-If you've got a recent Ruby installed, then Varnisher can be installed easily via RubyGems.
+Varnisher can be installed using RubyGems:

-Varnisher is still in beta; you can install it with:
+	gem install varnisher

-	gem install varnisher --pre
+Varnisher requires Ruby 1.9.3 or above.

 ## Usage